recurser/jquery-i18n/README.markdown

 $.i18n.setDictionary(my_dictionary);
 ```

-Once you’ve initialised it with a dictionary, you can translate strings using the $.i18n._() function, for example:
+Once you've initialised it with a dictionary, you can translate strings using the $.i18n._() function, for example:

 ```javascript
 $('div#example').text($.i18n._('some text'));